Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 - Attach appropriate data to the Response based on the Request.
 A Response might contain the data a user has requested, or it might just be boolean indicating the result of a previously sent Request (such as confirming a user's login attempt by returning a True boolean).
 - It is up to you to design the Response's format.
 Similar to a Request, a Response can also be a JSON string.

 Note that each Request received from the Client must be answered with a Response from the Server.
+Include details about how you designed the Request-Response interactions in your report.

 ### 2. **Design the application's architecture**
 You must implement two main components: the **Client** and **Server**.
 The Server must be able to connect to a Database, and the Client should have a download manager component.
 The Client and Server must be connected through the use of a socket connection.